Calibration and Correctness of Language Models for Code: Introduction

+Generative large language models (LLMs) are now widely-used for code completion in IDEs.
+However, LLMs make mistakes: they can generate known buggy code~\cite{jesseLargeLanguageModels2023b}, or code with risky vulnerabilities~\cite{asareGitHubCopilotBad2023b,schusterYouAutocompleteMe2021b}.
+Despite these risks, LLM ``copilots"~\cite{loTrustworthySynergisticArtificial2023a} are growing in popularity---thus there is a growing concern that bad LLM-generated code could be integrated into widely-used software.
+Given that LLMs might generate buggy code, how should a developer decide whether generated code is correct or not?

+One possibility is to use the \emph{confidence}, or probability assigned to the generated code by the LLM itself.
+Consider a developer who asks \gptturbo to complete some unfinished code.
+For example, given the prefix\\ { \tt def clear(self, tag: Optional[Hashable] = None) -> None:}\\ the model generates the completion\\ { \tt self.jobs[:] = [job for job in self.jobs if job.tag != tag]}\\ with an average per-token confidence of { \tt 91\%}, suggesting high confidence (based on its training) that the code is a likely completion for the given prefix.
+However, this code is known to be buggy!
+In fact, when we test thousands of line completions, in cases where the average probability was greater than { \tt 90\%}, only { \tt \FracHighAccIntro} actually passed test cases.
+One can also find reverse examples, where the LLM has very little confidence, but the generated code is actually correct.

+We make two observations.
+First, since LLMs can make mistakes, \emph{users would benefit from a reliable indication of confidence that the generated code is actually correct}.
+Second, \emph{such indications of confidence, when well-aligned with actual correctness, can support well-justified software quality control measures, and thus improve the reliability of the AI4SE ecosystem}.
+When an LLM-offered code suggestion is accompanied by a numerical ``confidence'' signal \eg a probability measure, then this signal \emph{should be} well-aligned with the likelihood that the code is actually correct.
+Such a measure is said to be well\emph{-calibrated}.

+Calibration has been studied in other settings \eg classically in weather prediction and recently for software-related \emph{classification} tasks~\cite{zhouCalibrationPretrainedCode2024}.
+In this paper, we study the calibration of \emph{generative}\footnote{We note that the notion of \emph{correctness} for generative tasks is quite different than for classification tasks, where the output is a label, rather than a sequence of tokens.} large language models, when used in practical software engineering settings, such as line-level code completion, function synthesis, and code-repair.

-For example, a development team might reasonably adopt a policy that: a) generated code suggestions associated with a high confidence in lower risk domains could be reviewed lightly and quickly accepted; b) suggestions with a medium confidence value should be reviewed more carefully before acceptance; and c) those with a low confidence value should be simply rejected or the prompt should be adjusted.
-In this paper, we make the following contributions:
+A well-calibrated confidence measure would support rational risk-management in the development process, and help quality-improvement processes.
+For example, a development team might reasonably adopt a policy that: a) generated code associated with high confidence could be reviewed lightly and quickly accepted; b) suggestions with a medium confidence value should be reviewed more carefully before acceptance; and c) suggestions with a low confidence value should be simply rejected or the prompt should be adjusted.

-\begin{itemize} \item We explore the notion of \emph{calibration} for confidence measures of LLM-generated code. \item We cover multiple generative tasks, datasets, and confidence measures, providing wide perspective on the calibration of code generation.

-\item We evaluate calibration using two different measures of correctness, including exact-match, and correctness-modulo-testing. \item We evaluate calibration of both naturally-occurring code, from active GitHub projects, and code drawn from artificial, coding-challenge datasets. \end{itemize} We conclude our paper with some thoughts on future directions.